I’ve been really thinking about a concept that is so often stated as fact. That concept or statement is that “men need sex.”

 Different experts suggest 2-3 times per week is a healthy amount of sex in a marriage, but realistically that often isn’t possible in a world consumed by multiple jobs, kids, adult education, kids events etc… but that’s for another post.

 What I wanted to get at today was the fact that we tend to use the term “need” far too loosely.

 Now before I get into it too deeply I wanted to give a few qualifying points of clarification.
 Sex in a marriage is vital to a healthy and vibrant relationship.
-It is important for the benefit of both man and wife in a marriage relationship.
 It adds connection and is the primary thing that sets marriage apart from any other friendship with someone of the opposite sex.
 Sexual desire varies in individuals; women can and are often becoming the more sexually aggressive partner in many marriages.
 At no point in this post am I suggesting withholding sex from your partner, or using this post to say things like “I told you so, you don’t really need it, so you don’t get it!”

 Those things said, I’ve run into a roadblock with the statement “men need sex” and I’d like to tell you why.